Free domestic shipping on all orders over $75

 How to choose the Best Hiking Socks

 Now that you know what to look for, how do you choose the best hiking socks for your adventures?
-The hiking you’ll be doing should heavily inform the kind of socks you choose.
+The hiking footwear you choose should directly inform the kind of socks you choose.

-For example, a light day hike calls for thinner and more breathable socks since you won’t be doing much climbing.
-On the other hand, a more strenuous climb involving lots of rocky terrains would require thicker socks that can better protect your feet against blisters.
+For example, a light day hike in tight fitting hiking boots calls for thinner and more breathable socks since there is not much room inside your footwear for extra cushion.
+On the other hand, a more loose-fitting boot would require socks with more cushion that can better protect your feet against blisters.

 Height

-We’ve made it clear we suggest merino wool socks.
-Aside from material, though, you need to consider the ideal length (also known as hiking sock height).
+Besides choosing merino wool socks, you need to consider the ideal length (also known as hiking sock height).

-The right hiking sock height will depend on the cuffs of your footwear, as the higher those cuffs go up your leg, the taller the hiking socks should be.
+The right hiking sock height will depend on the cuffs of your footwear, as the higher those cuffs go up your ankle to your leg, the taller the hiking socks should be.
 If the hiking socks are too short, areas such as your ankles and calves may be exposed to direct contact with your shoes or boots.
-That’ll result inpainful blisters.
+That’ll result in painfulblisters.

 Cushioning

 Next, consider the cushioning you need to enjoy your outdoor activities comfortably.
 If you frequently engage in high-impact activities like running or hiking, adding some cushion can help protect your feet from injury and soreness.
-However, too much cushion can make your feet overheat with sweat.
+However, too much cushion for your selected footwear can put pressure on your foot resulting in a loss of circulation along with cold feet in the winter and hot feet during the summer.

 Style